 Are hot cross buns hard to make?

 Not at all!
 This is an easy Hot Cross Bun recipe.
 These buns are relatively forgiving, and with all their lumps and bumps from the fruit and raisins, they don’t need to be perfect to be tasty.

 They are also great for making with kids, so they are a great way of filling in time during the Easter holiday.
 Give them a try and see!

 I don’t have a kitchen machine to knead the dough!
 Can I still make hot cross buns?

 Of course!
-As usual, the machine is just a way to make things a little easier, but if you are prepared to use a little muscle you can make hot cross buns by hand.
-Rather than kneading with a machine, stir together with a wooden spoon until a smooth dough forms.
+As usual, the machine is just a way to make things easier, but if you are prepared to use a little muscle, you can make hot cross buns by hand.
+Rather than kneading with a machine, stir with a wooden spoon until a smooth dough forms.

 Turn out onto a floured surface, dust the dough with a tablespoon of flour and knead by hand for 5 minutes until smooth and elastic.
-Add extra flour as necessary so that the dough isn’t too sticky to handle.
+Add extra flour as necessary, so the dough isn’t too sticky.
 Knead the fruit and sultanas through at the end.

 I hate raisins!!
 Is there an alternative?

 Yes!
 Replace with dried cranberries, chopped apple, or, to be super indulgent, chocolate buttons or chocolate chips.
 Feel free to experiment with spices, but it is worth being heavy-handed with the cinnamon and mixed spice; the aroma alone is worth it.